pschool-in/curriculum/content/grammar/new-topics/adjective-4.md

 Given below is the order of adjectives:

-1. quantity/number
+1. number
-2. quality/opinion
+2. opinion
 3. appearance (size,shape)
 4. age
 5. condition
 6. color
+7. pattern (checkered, stripped)
-7. proper adjective (Nationality, place of origin or material)
+8. proper adjective (Nationality, place of origin or material)
-8. function or purpose
+9. function or purpose
+10. Noun

 For example :